WallStreetMojo

 Let’s take an example to understand the concept:

 Company ABC is a pen producing company.
-An investor is trying to forecast the revenue of the company for the next year.
+An investor is trying to forecast the company's revenue for the next year.
 The details are mentioned below:

 Given Data